gustavo-grieco/abdk-math-64.64-verification/README.md

 ## Status

-Currently, the following test were verified or were fully explored without finding counter examples:
+Currently, the following test were fully verified or were fully explored without finding any counter examples:

 | Invariant | Result |
 | ----- | :---: |